Qballjos/Voron-2.4-Otopus-pro-SB2209-U2C-CAN/README.md

    - Micro-controller: `STM32F446`
    - Bootloader offset: `32KiB bootloader`
    - Clock Reference: `12 MHz crystal` (enable "extra low-level configuration options")
-   - Communication interface: Configure for CAN bus operation
+   - Communication interface: `USB (on PA11/PA12)` - This setup uses USB serial for the mainboard
 2. **Flash the Octopus Pro** in DFU mode:
    - Put the board in DFU mode (usually BOOT0 button + reset)
    - Flash using `make flash FLASH_DEVICE=0483:df11` or use STM32CubeProgrammer
    - Or copy `firmware.bin` to SD card and restart
-3. **⚠️ CRITICAL**: After flashing in DFU mode, **connect via CAN bus (not USB)**
+3. **Connection**: After flashing, connect the Octopus Pro via **USB** to your Raspberry Pi
-   - Do NOT connect via USB after flashing
+   - This setup uses a hybrid approach: USB for mainboard, CAN bus for toolhead
-   - The CAN network will ONLY work when connected via CAN bus
+   - The Octopus Pro will communicate via USB serial
-   - This is the most common mistake - USB connection will prevent CAN bus from working
+   - The SB2209 toolhead will communicate via CAN bus

 #### Step 3: EBB SB2209 Firmware Setup
 1. **Compile Klipper firmware** for EBB SB2209: